 Warning: Spoilers behind the cut!

 And besides, Bran or Bran the Broken, First of his Name, as he is now known, isn’t the worst choice as king of Westeros, now somewhat diminished to six kingdoms, since Sansa has declared independence and is now the Queen of the North.
 For starters, Bran – unlike pretty much everybody else in the story – doesn’t kill people.
 At lest, he hasn’t killed anybody as far as I recall.
 And a king who doesn’t kill people is definitely an improvement by Westeros standards.
 What is more, Bran doesn’t even want power, which again is a massive improvement by Westeros standards.
-And his abilities to see through time will probably come in useful in making longterm political decisions.
-Finally, Bran is floating on a cloud, seeing hell knows what as the three-eyed raven, most of the time anyway.
-He may not actively rule, but he won’t actively make any trouble either, leaving the real job of running the six kingdoms to Tyrion, last Lannister standing, who once again is Hand of the King, as he was for Joffrey and Daenerys before.
+And his ability to see through time will probably come in useful in making longterm political decisions.
+Finally, Bran is floating on a cloud most of the time anyway, seeing hell knows what as the three-eyed raven.
+He may not actively rule, but he won’t actively make any trouble either, leaving the real job of running the six kingdoms to Tyrion, last Lannister standing, who is once again Hand of the King, as he was for Joffrey and Daenerys before.
 And Westeros could be in worse hands than in Tyrion’s, even though Tyrion does kill people on occasion (and I still haven’t forgiven him for killing Shae.
-Ditto for pretty much everybody else in Germany).
+Ditto pretty much everybody else in Germany).
 But Tyrion is also the smartest person in Westeros and genuinely seems to care about the good of the realm and the people.
 Which is more than you can say for many others.
-And I’m also glad that he got to live (though I’m still pissed about Shae), because I had assumed he would be the big death in the finale.
+I’m also glad that he got to live (though I’m still pissed about Shae), because I had assumed he would be the big death in the finale.

 I’m glad it did not play out that way, because Jon Snow really doesn’t deserve the Iron Throne.
 I suspected that the writers, both Weiss and Benioff and Martin himself, didn’t know that Jon was a pretty awful person and not fit to rule, but it turns out that they did.
 Or at least Martin did – I’m not sure about Benioff and Weiss.
 Not to mention that Jon is kind of dumb (Guardian liveblogger Stuart Heritage compares him to a concussed goldfish at one point).
 And given the Targaryen’s unfortunate disposition to heriditary mental illness, no one in Westeros wants to take the chance of anybody with those damaged genes sitting on the Iron Throne ever again.
 Not that there is an Iron Throne left to sit on, since Daenerys’ last surviving dragon melted the damned thing, before flying off with her corpse to wherever dragons go where there are no pesky humans around.
 And yes, the dragon melting the Iron Throne is a powerful piece of symbolism.